Sera91/SMR3894-Python-Tutorials/Python-profiling/Memory-Profiling/Readme.md

 # Warning

-If your Python file imports the memory profiler from memory_profiler import profile these timestamps will not be recorded.
+If your Python file imports the memory profiler as  "from memory_profiler import profile" these timestamps will not be recorded.
 Comment out the import, leave your functions decorated, and re-run.